darklambda/OMA/README.md

 - [ ] (Mandatory before retaking the project) Updating Angular version to latest LTS
 - [x] Storage of member's personal information
-- [x] Export and Import of member's data using cvs files
+- [x] Export and Import of member's data using csv files
-- [ ] Filtering of memeber's data
+- [ ] Filtering of member's data
 - [ ] Storage of scores
-- [ ] Messages communication to members (via app's notifications or email's)
+- [ ] Messages communication to members (via notifications through the app or emails)
 - [ ] Rehearsal management